-On the left you can see one of the many fat people who enjoy walking directly past any available camera at the slowest speed possible.
-Ordinarily these people would be blocking my path at the local Wal-Mart, but today they were content block photographers for as long as possible.
-I don’t mind that they’re fat, really.
-I was fat for a while myself.
-That’s their business.
-I just can’t see or move around them sometimes.
+Here you can see one of the many people who enjoy walking directly past any available camera at the slowest speed possible.
+Ordinarily these people would be blocking my path at the grocery store, but today they were content block photographers for as long as possible.
+In their defense, everybody had just done a 10K and nobody was really in a hurry.
+It’s still a bit frustrating, though.

 In the end, it was a lovely race and a decent festival aside from the lack of water.
 I had a wonderful time, and I’m now planning to participate in some of the other running events in the area.
 As lifestyles go, it’s not a bad choice.